manferlo81/rollup-plugin-strip-shebang/README.md

 ## DEPRECATION NOTICE

 As of Rollup v3 shebang will be stripped by rollup itself, but you might still need this plugin if you need to capture the shebang in order to add it back later.
+This allows you to control the exact shebang string to be used.

 As of [Rollup v4](https://github.com/rollup/rollup/blob/master/CHANGELOG.md#400) shebang will be stripped out and added back into the output file ([check it out here](https://github.com/rollup/rollup/pull/5163)), making this plugin almost unnecessary.